NullNet-ai/appguard-server/README.md

 Internally, each mathematical expression of the firewall is parsed and converted to its equivalent [Reverse Polish Notation](https://en.m.wikipedia.org/wiki/Reverse_Polish_notation) (RPN), also known as *postfix* form.<br>
-The RPN form is then used to more efficiently evaluate the expression against the incoming traffic.
+The RPN form is then used to more efficiently evaluate the expression against the incoming traffic